Last updated on 18 March 2020 at 03:54 pm

 The Do Good, Feel Good Phenomenon

 I think most of us know the feeling of happiness when we do something good for others.
 It is quite a good feeling, right?
 So good, that others have made it a way of life.
-Whether they are part of a volunteer programme fighting against poverty, cleaner earth, justice for the oppressed, or animal rights.
-Human beings tend to have a key issue that’s bigger than themselves that they like to advocate for.
+Whether they are part of a volunteer programme fighting against poverty, cleaner earth, justice for the oppressed, or animal rights. many of us tend to gravitate to a key issue that’s bigger than ourselves that we’d like to advocate for.

 Regardless, if it is helping the old lady over the road, rescuing a lost dog, or simply just smiling to a stranger – what it has in common is that it makes us feel good about ourselves.
 This is one of the main reasons why so many people choose to join volunteer programmes across the world; to do good and reap the benefits of doing good without a promise of getting anything in return.

 A lot of volunteers are also attracted to money like so many others.
 However, their love for money never stopped them from investing some time to acquire new skills and lifelong experiences through various types of volunteer programmes.